SPECIAL TOPIC: INSIGHTS TO EXODUS 20:12-17 (THE TEN COMMANDMENTS)

 A. Exodus 20:17 and Deuteronomy 5:21, although basically the same, have several significant differences:

-1. The wife is included in the larger concept of "house" or a man's property in Exodus 20, while she is placed in a separate, seemingly priority, category in Deuteronomy 5.
+1. The wife is included in the larger concept of "house" or a person's property in Exodus 20, while she is placed in a separate, seemingly priority, category in Deuteronomy 5.

-2. The passage in Exodus 20 has the Hebrew term "covet" which means "desire to acquire," but Deuteronomy 5 has a second term, "desire" as well as "covet."
+2. The passage in Exodus 20 has the Hebrew term "covet" which means "desire to acquire," but Deuteronomy 5 has a second term, "desire" (BDB 16, KB 20), as well as "covet."
 "Covet" speaks of desire which is connected to an action to acquire the object of the desire but "desire" seems to focus on the attitude alone.

 3. Also, Exodus 20, written to the children of Israel during their wilderness wandering period, has no mention of "field" in the list of possessions, while Deuteronomy 5 is restating the same commands for a settled society in the Promised Land.

 B. The term "covet" is a neutral term.
 It can refer to desiring good things (cf. Ps.
 19:10; 1 Cor.
 12:31).